sgalles/jonction/README.md

 * A Unix based system (was only tested on Linux, but may be easily adapted to work with cygwin)
 * A Scala interpreter (I use Scala 2.7.3)
 * a wget command line utility available in the PATH
-* the mtp-tools set of MTP utilities available in the PATH
+* the mtp-tools set of MTP utilities available in the PATH (for an MTP player)
 * The jaudiotagger.jar jar file from project [Jaudiotagger](http://www.jthink.net/jaudiotagger/)